berarma/sudmon/README.md

 There's a udev rule file *99-sud.rule* included that allows using the device to users of the "sud" group.
-Copying this file to */etc/udev/rules.d* is recommended so that you don't have to run the command as run.
+Copying this file to */etc/udev/rules.d* is recommended so that you don't have to run the command as root.

 Create the "sud" group and add your user to it: